Best San Francisco gay bars

 Blackbird draws San Franciscans of all genders, ages and sexual orientations with artisan cocktails served up in vintage-inspired style.
 The bar offers plenty of intimate spots for conversation along a tufted red-vinyl banquette softly lit with Edison bulbs hanging from a ceiling of salvaged wood—though you may find yourself shouting to be heard above the din at peak times.
 The back of the bar is dominated by a pool table and photo booth.
 This place can get crowded at happy hour and on weekends so get there early if you prefer to sit.

 What Aunt Charlie’s Lounge lacks in location (it’s tucked away in the Tenderloin) it makes up for in character.
 This postage-stamp sized, pink-lit cocktail lounge is a place for drag queens drifting towards retirement age to call home.
 On Friday and Saturday nights, the Hot Boxxx Girls perform their drag show to stellar reviews (reservations advised).
 Be sure to bring singles and plan to tip every girl.
-On Thursday nights, local-legend DJ Bus Station John spins classic gay club music for the Tubesteak Connection dance party which starts at 10pm.
+On Tuesday nights, the High Fantasy party showcases unique artistic talent while the DJ lights up the dance floor.

 This neighborhood spot, with walls of windows that open wide to the street on sunny days, hasn’t changed much since first opening in the 1980s.
 Nightly drink specials make it a local favorite but not as a cruise bar—Moby Dick is where you go to have a couple drinks with your crew in a no-pressure environment.
 Behind the bar, a giant fish tank offers a little something to focus on during lulls in conversation and, up the steps at the rear, a pool table and pinball machines allow for a little friendly competition.

 Self-styled as “San Francisco’s cruise bar,” the Powerhouse is the place to be if you’re looking to pick-up.
-Known for its notorious back patio where poppers and cigarettes get equal attention and its crowd, which would prefer to shmooze than dance (despite the DJ spinning house most nights), this is arguably the most popular gay bar in San Francisco.
-Several nights a week men compete to win lube, drinks and cash.
+The Powerhouse is known for its back patio, where poppers and cigarettes get equal attention, and its crowd, which would prefer to shmooze than dance (despite the DJ spinning house most nights).
+Some nights, like during Thursday’s wet underwear contest, week men compete to win lube, drinks and cash.
 Leave your girlfriends at home; this spot is where the boys go to play.

 The laser-cut wood screens, distressed leather sofas and polished brass decor at Beaux take a back seat at night when this bar becomes the Castro’s best dance club.
-During the week, rotating events including hip-hop twerk vogue ball on Mondays and cock shot Tuesdays featuring dong pong and $2 beers all day draw the crowds.
-On Wednesdays, Beaux features a pussy party for the queer ladies.
+During the week, rotating events including Cockshot Tuesdays featuring dong pong and $2 well drinks and Wednesday’s Pan Dulce Latinx dance party draw the crowds.
+On Mondays, Beaux features a Vamp party for the queer ladies.
 On the weekends, big events like Friday night’s "Manimal," featuring platform dancing go-go boys, get everyone moving and shaking.
 For the best views of the sweaty crowd, head upstairs to snag a seat on one of the cozy sofas.
 No cover before 10pm.